gdcc/dataverse-external-vocab-support/docs/readme.md

 However, working with external controlled vocabularies is complex and raises many questions.
 There are cases such as using vocabularies from multiple services on one metadata field that are potentially valuable but not yet implemented.
 Handling migration of existing entries (aside from just treating them as plain text), e.g. by matching text to URIs is not supported with the existing code.
 There are also broader issues regarding how Dataverse should handle change over time (if vocabularies change the meaning of terms over time), how much information about the terms should be added to metadata exports and made avaialable in search, etc. where there may be better options relative to what the code currently does.
 There are also questions about how long services may live, whether they will move, etc. that add complexity.
 Etc.

 The current design is thus intended to be a useful/usable starting point, and one that has reasonable backward compatibility/fall-back capabilities (I.e. if a service goes away or you decide to no longer use it, the termURI entries, or those in compound fields, remain valid as they were and you can go back to manually entering the same information as is done today.)
-It is also intended to be a design where innovation/R&D can be done incrementally - scipts can be updated without changing Dataverse internals, proxy services can be plugged in as a way to populate the internal term cache or replace it, additional metadata export formats can access the information being added to the json and OAI_ORE exports now, etc.
+It is also intended to be a design where innovation/R&D can be done incrementally - scripts can be updated without changing Dataverse internals, proxy services can be plugged in as a way to populate the internal term cache or replace it, additional metadata export formats can access the information being added to the json and OAI_ORE exports now, etc.